subasha-techkraft/LucysLemonadeStand/README.md

-# Lunch & Learn: Unit Testing & Integration Testing
+#  Unit Testing & Integration Testing

-Welcome to my second Lunch & Learn!
 This one is all about Unit testing and Integration testing in C#, though of course the concepts will apply in most other languages.
-The code here heavily uses the concepts from my previous L&L on dependency injection.
+The code here heavily uses the concepts of dependency injection.
 If you need a refresher, you can check out the [Dependency Injection Workshop repository](https://bitbucket.org/spheretechsol/dependencyinjectionworkshop/src/master/).

 ## Table of Contents